leandroKachu/saasBlob/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This Project is simple, just a pass-time with rails

 Things you may want to cover:

-* Ruby version
+* Ruby 3.1.3

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database 'your choice'

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* image docker -> postgresql if you wish.